globalazure/communities/2024/AzureInnovatorsHub/index.md

 Resume information:
 * 📅April, 20 2024

+💶Sponsors - We are looking for sponsors.
+Reach out to the organization team at https://www.meetup.com/athens-azure-tech-group/

 If you have any questions, feedback or thoughts, please reach out to the community organizers at:
 * https://www.meetup.com/athens-user-group/